astraut-solutions/easy-risk-register/docs/guides/product/user-guide-dashboards.md

 ### Applying Filters

-1. Check the boxes next to the values you want to filter
+1. Choose values in the filter bar (or type into Search)
 2. The risk list, matrix, and charts update instantly
-3. A **"Filters Applied"** indicator appears at the top
+3. Active filters appear as removable chips under the filter bar
-4. Click **"Clear Filters"** to reset
+4. Click a chip to remove that filter, or use **Reset** to clear all filters

 ---